 Clifton (2016) states it is likely that universities will soon experience a defeat in the quality of the graduates because what have been taught are not relevant to what the world's need.
 Clifton agrees that the universities, especially the vocational education, face the challenges of difficulties in the industrial era 4.0.
 As the matter of fact, most universities still focus to the mastery of theory which has no renewal, while automation has replaced most of manual labor, information technology has replaced the clerical work and many others.
 Then the question is what should vocational universities do in dealing with the challenge in order to succeed preparing the graduates to enter the field of work in accordance with the globalization era job market.
 Sudlow (2018) in review of newest Robot-Prof books: Higher Education in Joseph E. Aoun states a critical thinking relates to the solution of universities to prepare the future of the students as they enter the workforce, as the shift of workforce demands in technological era.
-Aoun propounds that new literacy which include: literacy of technological mastery which requires the principle abilities relate to basic techniques of technology, literacy of big data which requires understanding, interpretation, and utilization of big data, and literacy of humanity which requires the demands of social environment, leadership, teamwork, emotional and social maturity and agility.
+Aoun propounds that new literacy which include: literacy of technological mastery which requires understanding, interpretation, and utilization of big data, and literacy of humanity which requires the demands of social environment, leadership, teamwork, emotional and social maturity and agility.